-For the fourth 12 months in a row, Chick-fil-A has located itself at the top of the American Customer Satisfaction Index rating of “constrained-service restaurants” (or in different words, fast meals).
-It’s common rating out of 100 on the diffusion of measures–along with a team of workers courtesy, meals pleasant, restaurant cleanliness, and cellular app excellent–turned into 86.
+For the fourth 12 months in a row, Chick-fil-A has located itself at the top of the American Customer Satisfaction Index rating of “constrained-service restaurants” (or, in different words, fast meals).
+A common rating out of 100 on the diffusion of measures–along with a team of workers courtesy, meals pleasant, restaurant cleanliness, and cellular app excellent–turned into 86.
 Right underneath it got here Panera Bread (score: 81), Papa John’s, Arby’s, Chipotle, and Pizza Hut (all scoring 80).
 Meanwhile, McDonald’s is available in last for the second 12 months in a row, underneath Jack within the Box and Taco Bell.

-If fast meals eating places have been ranked on their guide of human rights, Chick-fil-A might fall somewhere close to the bottom.
+If fast meals eating places have been ranked on their human rights guide, Chick-fil-A might fall somewhere close to the bottom.
 Despite years of pushback, the bird chain’s charitable arm nonetheless makes donations to companies that oppose LGBT+ rights within the U.S. And recently, the Texas Senate handed what’s recognized informally as the “Save Chick-fil-A Bill” that forestalls the authorities from punishing individuals or corporations based totally on their “membership in, affiliation with, or contribution . . .
 To a religious corporation.”
 This, understandably, has disenchanted human beings.

-But a few, it appears, appearance past that controversy.
+But a few, it appears, appear past that controversy.
 “Not only delicious meals but also gracious and useful employees.
 There isn’t any other fast meals restaurant around with a greater welcoming ecosystem,” one person on Twitter wrote.
 People, seemingly, also are dedicated to the restaurant’s sauce.

 Google’s six rules for amazing information layout

 Google does everything from constructing smartphones to growing driverless car agencies.
 So it’s easy to forget that its professional project is “to arrange the sector’s facts and make it universally accessible and beneficial.”
-Google is and could always be a company anchored within the enterprise of gathering statistics and serving it up in an understandable manner, whether that’s through Search effects, Google News alerts or eating places you would possibly like robotically stoning up on Google Maps.
+Google is and could always be a company anchored within the enterprise of gathering statistics and serving it up in an understandable manner, whether that’s through Search effects, Google News alerts, or eating places you would possibly like robotically stoning up on Google Maps.

 So it’s perhaps no marvel that Google now wants to help others bundle their records, too.
-Manuel Lima—a celebrated facts dressmaker who founded and heads Google’s records visualization group (fashioned in 2018)— has posted Google’s Six Principles for Designing Any Chart, a cheat sheet to clear, handy data visualizations.
+Manuel Lima—a celebrated facts dressmaker who founded and headed Google’s records visualization group (fashioned in 2018)— has posted Google’s Six Principles for Designing Any Chart, a cheat sheet to clear, handy data visualizations.
 The principles weigh in on topics ranging from typography to the exercise of dishonestly providing statistics to serve a schedule.
-Additionally, Google has released a sequence of suggestions to design better pics, as part of Material Design, the agency’s design language for user interfaces.
+Additionally, Google has released a sequence of suggestions to design better pics as part of Material Design, the agency’s design language for user interfaces.

-“We commenced doing this internally as a way to guide [employees] thru the do’s and don’ts of chart creation,” Lima tells Fast Company.
+We commenced doing this internally as a way to guide [employees] thru the do’s and don’ts of chart creation,” Lima tells Fast Company.
 “After undertaking diverse research studies and partnering with teams throughout the organization, the do’s and don’ts evolved into a fixed of high-level principles that had been strongly rooted in Google-wide tenets essential to the enterprise’s increase, emblem, and subculture.

 reads one tip.
 “Respect distinct user wishes on facts depth, complexity, and modality,” reads every other.
-To approach records with journalistic rigor, and to make an image that is each glanceable for casual use and deep sufficient for experts, are the forms of insights that are widely recognized inside the (highly small) records visualization community, however doubtlessly no longer outdoor of it.
+To approach records with journalistic rigor and make an image that is each glanceable for casual use and deep sufficient for experts are the forms of insights widely recognized inside the (tiny) records visualization community, however doubtlessly no longer outdoor.